-The primary goal is to acquaint students with the current issues and methods.
-Students are given an overall picture of quality philosophies applied in both productive and nonproductive industries, the basics of quality management related standards and total quality management including self-assessment models and of the various soft and hard methods of quality management.
+The primary goal is to acquaint students with the current issues and methods of quality improvement.
+Students are given an overall picture of quality philosophies applied in both productive and non-productive industries, the basics of quality management related standards, total quality management and of the various soft and hard methods of quality management.
 (2 credits)